Snails are one of the easiest terrarium pets to get started with.

 For the purposes of this guide, I’m going to assume you’re going to house a typical species of land snail e.g., the common Garden Snail or the ever-popular Milk Snail.

 A rule of thumb seems to be 1 gallon per snail, but that feels a little on the small side.
-For the snail and just in terms of having a functional and aesthetic plant terrarium.
+Both for the snail and just in terms of having a functional and aesthetic plant terrarium.

 I’d start with a glass tank at least the size of a shoebox, but a five or 10-gallon container would be better.